custom-components/ble_monitor/faq.md

 ## INSTALLATION ISSUES

-### I get an PermissionError in Home Assistant after the installation
+### I get a PermissionError in Home Assistant after the installation
 Python needs root access to access the HCI interface.
 If Python doesn't have root access, you will get an error message in Home Assistant which ends with:

 ```